pierrediedhiou/cybersecurity-journey/glossary.md

 mathematical difficulty of factoring large prime numbers
 - **Rainbow Table** — A precomputed lookup table of hash values to plaintext passwords, used to quickly crack password hashes
+- **Rockyou.txt** — The most widely used password wordlist in cybersecurity, containing over 14 million real passwords leaked from the RockYou data breach.
+Pre-installed on Kali Linux at /usr/share/wordlists/rockyou.txt
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction